agathoklisx/libved/README.md

   since a linked list might not be the best type for it's job.
 But insertion and deletion is superior to most of other containers.

-  [OLD NOTES THAT STAYING FOR REFERENCE]
-  The inner code it uses a couple of macros to ease the development, like:

-   self(method, [arg,...])

-  This awaits an accessible "this" declared variable and it passes the specific type as the first argument to the calling function.
-  In this context "this" is an abstracted variable and works with objects with specific fields.
-Types like these, have a "prop" field that holds object's variables and as well a "self" dedicated field for methods (function pointers that their function signature contains "this" type as their first argument).

-  The properties of such types are accessible with the following way:

-  $my(prop)

-  This reminds a lot of perl (i think) and allows great consistency and little thought (you just have to know the properties and not how to access them through the complicated real code).
-This should save a hell out of time, during development and it gets very quickly a routine.

-  To access a nested structure there is also a very compact and easy to use way:

-  My(Class).method ([...])

-  This is just another syntactic sugar, to access quickly and with certainity that you got the pointers right, nested structures.
-As "My" doesn't pass any argument, any argument[s] should be given explicitly.

-  Generally speaking, those macros, are just syntactic sugar, no code optimization, or the opposite, neither a single bit of penalty.
-It allows mainly expressionism and focus to the intentions and not to __how__ to get right writing.

-  In that spirit, also available are macros, that their sole role is to abstract the details over type creation/declaration/allocation, that assists to quick development.
-  The significant ones: AllocType, NewType, DeclareType.
-The first argument on those macros is the type name but without the _t extension, which is the actual type.

-  Finally, a couple of macros that access the root editor type or the parent's (win structure) type.
-Either of these three main structures have access (with one way or the other) to all the fields of the root structure, so My(Class) macro as well the others too, works everywhere the same, if there is a proper declared "this".

-  In the sample executable that uses the library, none of those macros should be used anymore.
-All the Classes are accessed uniformily without the My or self macro with the name (first letter capitalized) of the class, like:

-   Ed.[subclass or method] ([args, ...])

-  The underlying properties of the types are accesible through [gs]etters as none of the types exposes their data.

   C:
   This compiles to C11 for two reasons:
     - the fvisibility flags that turns out the defaults, a global scope object